MicrosoftDocs/Viva/Viva/pulse/request-feedback/create-pulse.md

 1. Preview the questions in the template you selected and review the types of questions that are asked: rating, multiple choice, and open-ended.
 1. If customization is enabled for your organization, add your own questions to the end of any of the templates and update the template name to personalize the Pulse request to your team’s needs:
     1. Choose from rating, multiple choice, or open-ended questions.
-    1. Click the pencil icon next to the template name to update the title of your Pulse request.
+    1. Click the **pencil icon** next to the template name to update the title of your Pulse request.
 Note that a customized Pulse can include up to 25 questions in total.
 1. Select feedback providers from individuals and groups, with the total number of feedback providers selected meeting the minimum confidentiality threshold needed to view feedback results.
 1. Add a personal note if applicable and select **Send request**.
-1. Sending the request will trigger a Teams Activity Feed notification to the selected feedback providers for them to provide their feedback.
+1. Sending the request will trigger a Teams Activity Feed notification to the selected feedback providers for them to provide feedback.
 1. Select **Copy link** to copy a link to your Pulse request that you can share with the selected feedback providers in a personal email or Teams message after you send your request, or later from the homepage.
-1. If you have not obtained enough responses to meet the minimum confidentiality threshold needed to review the feedback results three days prior to the Pulse request deadline, you will receive a Teams Activity Feed notification to either extend the deadline or add feedback providers.
+1. If you have not obtained enough responses to meet the confidentiality threshold to view the feedback results and it is three days prior to the Pulse request deadline, you will receive a Teams Activity Feed notification and can complete any of the following actions on the Pulse report page:
+    - Select **Extend deadline** under **Pulse Actions** or at the bottom of the report page to extend the deadline of your Pulse request.
+Note that you can only extend the deadline of your Pulse request up to a maximum of six times.
+    - Select **Copy link** to copy the link to your Pulse request that you can share with the selected feedback providers in a personal email or Teams message.
+    - Select **Add more people or share survey link** under **Pulse Actions** to add more feedback providers to your Pulse request or copy the link to share your Pulse request with the feedback providers in a personal email or Teams message.
+    - Select **Cancel request** under **Pulse Actions** to cancel your Pulse request.